 California campus removes bell marking Catholic missions

 SANTA CRUZ, Calif.
-(AP) — A Northern California university has removed a bell marking the 18th century Catholic missions that Native Americans say glorifies racism.
+(AP) — A university in Northern California removed a bell marking the 18th century Catholic missions that Native Americans say glorifies racism.

-The University of California, Santa Cruz invited community members to witness the removal Friday of the El Camino Real bell.
+The University of California, Santa Cruz invited community members to the campus to witness the removal Friday of the El Camino Real Bell.

 Named after the route taken by Franciscan priests, the bell was one of hundreds displayed across the state.